 The thing is when we experimentally try to measure a particle’s velocity or position, which apparently causes the wave function to collapse into a definite state.
 Now the question arises what causes the wavefunction to collapse? why does measuring a particle’s position or momentum significantly lead to wavefunction collapse? how does the quantum description of reality give rise to the reality we perceive?

 - Dark Matter (26.8 percent)

 - Dark Energy (68.3 percent)

-|Estimated distribution of ordinary matter, dark matter and dark energy in the observable universe
+|Estimated distribution of ordinary matter, dark matter, and dark energy in the observable universe

 Photo Credit: Wikimedia Commons

-The so-called hypothesis state that only around 5 percent of the total mass-energy of the universe can absorb or emit light i.e ordinary matter and rest of the constituent of the universe that is around 95 percent neither can emit light nor it can absorb light.
+The so-called hypothesis state that only around 5 percent of the total mass-energy of the universe can absorb or emit light i.e. ordinary matter and the rest of the constituent of the universe which is around 95 percent neither can emit light nor it can absorb light.
 Only 5 percent of the universe (ordinary matter) can be observed directly and the rest of the 95 percent of the universe (dark matter and dark energy) can’t be observed directly.
 So, therefore, as a result, physicists around the globe are still trying to figure out what they are?

 Over the past 80 to 90 years it has been cleared that the fundamental remainder (excluding ordinary matter) is comprised of two undefined entities — Dark Matter and Dark Energy.
 Till today the hypothesis or theoretical prediction of dark matter and energy has not been identified.
 But maybe in a considerable future, we will.